+Now the issue is getting all of the pieces gainfully employed.
+Dolphins defensive coordinator was asked this week when he “has to” get the three of them on the field together.
+Burke wasn’t having any of it.
+“I don’t have to,” he said.
 “We’re mixing the groups.
 What you’re probably not seeing is we’re repping guys at different spots but maybe not all together.
 So, there may be times where there are only two safeties on the field but one of them is playing a spot that they’d be playing when there are three safeties on the field if we’re going to do something like that.”

 The three will eventually see the field in practice at the same time to iron out any potential issues they may encounter with communication.
 The Patriots use a similar grouping with Duron Harmon joining Devin McCourty and Pat Chung.